official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 foreign minister, Tang Jiaxuan and the foreign Ministers of the non‑permanent members of the Security Council.”

-112 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^112]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-113 Straw J. Last Man Standing: Memoirs of a Political Survivor.
+[^113]: Straw J. Last Man Standing: Memoirs of a Political Survivor.
 Macmillan, 2012.

 259